wenchengfeng/notes/source/07_The Labor Market.md

 ![](/figures/b06unemploy.png)

+-   ​

+### Movements in the U.S. Unemployment Rate, 1948–2014

 - When unemployment is high, workers are worse off in two ways:
   - Employed workers face a higher probability of losing their job.
   - Unemployed workers face a lower probability of finding a job; or they can expect to remain unemployed for a longer time.
 - Two things are missing in our model so far
 - We have not dealt with the labor market at all: we do not know if there are people unemployed at the equilibrium income level
 - Also, the price level is “fixed” in our model
 - We have not explained how it is determined
 - Hence the Blanchard calls the IS-LM model a short-run model
 - We now move toward the medium run, at which price level and employment are determined
 - You consider the medium run when it is no longer appropriate to assume a constant price

+## Wage Determination

+### Move toward the medium run

+-  Two things are missing in our model so far
+-   We have not dealt with the labor market at all: we do not know if there are people unemployed at the equilibrium income level
+-   Also, the price level is “fixed” in our model
+-   We have not explained how it is determined
+-   Hence the Blanchard calls the IS-LM model a \textbf{short-run} model
+-   We now move toward the \textbf{medium run}, at which price level and  employment are determined
+- You consider the medium run when it is no longer appropriate to assume a constant price.

+      \item For example, you are looking at a horizon of quarters or years instead of months
+      \item Consider the following equation for the nominal wage
+\[W=P^eF(u,z)\]
+      \item $W$ is the \textcolor{red}{\textbf{nominal wage}}
+      \item $P^e$ is the \textcolor{red}{\textbf{expected price level}}
+      \item $u$ is the \textcolor{red}{\textbf{unemployment rate}}
+      \item $z$ is a “catch-all” variable that includes anything else that affects the nominal wage
+      \item We assume that $\frac{dF}{du}<0$ and $\frac{dF}{dz}>0$
+      \item That is, higher $u$ leads to a lower $F$, and higher $z$ leads to a higher $F$.
+    \end{itemize}

+\end{frame}